mrfdev/1MB/Resources/Server/1mb-start-todo.md

 - [x] Added a focused macOS installation hint: `brew install tmux`.
 Ubuntu installation guidance is intentionally omitted.

+## Completed in 2.17.2 build 075

+- [x] Replaced the separate `tmux new` and `tmux send-keys` operations with one checked `tmux new-session -d` command that directly executes `1MB-minecraft.sh`.
+- [x] Made the approved lifecycle explicit: the tmux session closes when `1MB-minecraft.sh` exits, so a stopped or crashed server does not leave a stale shell session behind.
+- [x] Stopped suppressing tmux's own session-creation error output.

 ## Critical

 - [x] Stop immediately when tmux session creation fails; never send startup